synfron/ReshaperForBurp/docs/Rules.md

 Identifier - The property of the HTTP entity to delete.
 Only available for certain [Message Values](MessageValues.html) (e.g. request header).
 Supports variable tags.

+Identifier Placement - Placement of the value to delete if there are multiple. (i.e. First, Last, All)

 ### Set Variable

 Set a variable using another value (text, variable, or HTTP event entity)